This post may contain affiliate links, from which we earn an income.

-The fascinating Covao dos Conchos, high in the Serra da Estrela natural park in Portugal is called the ‘eye’ by locals.
+The fascinating and very cool Covao dos Conchos, high in the Serra da Estrela natural park in Portugal is called the ‘eye’ by locals.
 This incredible man-made lake hole is actually a bell mouth spillway and well worth the short hike to get up close to the mesmerising spectacle, set deep in the rugged Portuguese mountains.

 What is Covao dos Conchos?